-Compumedics Medical Innovation (CMI) division has continued to develop a number of breakout technology platforms.
+Compumedics Medical Innovation (CMI) division has continued to develop several breakout technology platforms.
 Each of these CMI platforms incorporates a folio of patents, compliments Compumedics' core business, presents unique and significant product differentiation, and has been independently validated, as outlined in the subsequent sections.